The Good, The Bad, and The Ugly: How volunteers can changed your work

-I am surprised by my beloved group of volunteers over the last 3 months.
-They have given the best experience running a new nonprofit.
+My beloved group of volunteers has surprised me over the last three months.
+They've given me the best experience I could ask for while running a new nonprofit.

 Over time, some team members became less engaged and communication dropped off.
-Even though we had a solid onboarding process with good resources and training, some people couldn't keep up with their commitments.
-When my leadership style was questioned, I chose to see it as a chance to grow professionally.
+Despite a solid onboarding process with good resources and training, some couldn't keep up with their commitments.
+When my leadership style was questioned, I saw it as an opportunity to grow, and made the professional decision to let them go.

 Then came a crucial insight: success depends on finding people who truly believe in our mission, not just those who join because of personal ties.